#30 TRENDING IN INTERVIEWS 🔥

 Favorite go-to meal?

-There's this salad from this place called Mozza.
-I get it all the time, it's the Nancy's chopped salad.
-It's the best.
+There is a salad from a place called Mozza.
+I get it all the time—it's the Nancy's Chopped Salad.

 Favorite store to shop at?